White movement: Related movements

-After the February Revolution, in western Russia, Finland, Estonia, Latvia and Lithuania declared themselves independent, but they had substantial Communist or Russian military presence.
-Civil wars followed, wherein the anti-Communist side may be referred to as White Armies, e.g. the White Guard-led, partially conscripted army in Finland (valkoinen armeija).
-However, since they were nationalists, their aims were substantially different from the Russian White Army proper; for instance, Russian White generals never supported Finnish independence.
+After the February Revolution, Finland, Estonia, Latvia, and Lithuania declared themselves independent.
+However, they had a substantial Communist or Russian military presence within their newly proposed independent states at the time.
+Civil wars followed, wherein the anti-communist side may be referred to as White Armies, e.g. in Finland the White Guard-led, partially conscripted Finnish White Army (Valkoinen Armeija) who fought against Soviet Russia-sponsored Red Guards.
+However, since they were nationalists, their aims were substantially different from the Russian White Army proper; for instance, Russian White generals never explicitly supported Finnish independence.
 The defeat of the Russian White Army made the point moot in this dispute.
 The countries remained independent and governed by non-Communist governments.